kodeannn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printenv - lists environment variables set - a commmand that lists all local variables environment vsrisbles and functions BEST="School" - a command that creates a new  local variable
+printenv - lists environment variables set - a commmand that lists all local variables environment vsrisbles and functions BEST="School" - a command that creates a new  local variable export BEST="School" - command that creates a new global variable